phoebeW17/sharp_sound_vision/README.md

 I found the browser version of CoPilot to be useful as it was unobtrusive towards my code project but did have the drawback of not being able to view the sections of code I am working on.
 However, for the purpose of trouble-shooting I found this most useful.

-I will discuss it's uses in automated testing in the section below.
+I will discuss it's further uses in automated testing in the section below.

 # Testing